E. coli outbreak traced to California farm; some romaine lettuce safe to eat | East Idaho News

 E. coli are a diverse family of bacteria that can be found in the environment, in foods and in the intestines of people and animals.
 Most strains are harmless.

-To avoid becoming infected with a harmful strain, the CDC recommends using proper hygiene; cooking meat at proper temperatures; avoiding raw milk, unpasteurized dairy products and juices; and not swallowing water when swimming.
+To avoid becoming infected with a harmful strain, the CDC recommends using proper hygiene; cooking meat at proper temperatures; avoiding raw milk and unpasteurized dairy products and juices; and not swallowing water when swimming.

 Symptoms of an E. coli infection, which usually begin about three or four days after consuming the bacteria, can include watery or bloody diarrhea, fever, abdominal cramps, nausea and vomiting, according to the CDC.